top of page

 • Discovery Phase: Catch early design flaws before tooling and supply chains are committed.

-• Pre-Production: Validate materials, solder joints, adhesives, and subassemblies under stress, ensuring every build matches design intent.
+• Pre-Production: Validate materials, solder joints, adhesives, and subassemblies under stress.
+This ensures every build matches design intent.

 • Ongoing Manufacturing: Use environmental screening to detect process drift and prevent subpar units from reaching customers.